MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 This example will differentiate the isolation capabilities between Windows Server and Hyper-V containers.

-Here a Windows Server containers is being run and is also hosting a long running ping process.
+Here, a Windows Server containers is being deployed, and will be hosting a long running ping process.

 ```none
 docker run -d windowsservercore ping localhost -t